 When your internal recruiting staff is stretched thin, hiring a contract recruiter can be a great option.
 As a refresher, a contract recruiter is a recruiter who you hire on a temporary basis, and to whom you pay an hourly rate.
 You have other options, albeit less appealing: contingency staffing agencies, RPO’s, and executive search firms, to name a few.

 Using a contract recruiter means that you’ll avoid paying placement fees.
 It also means that you’ll have a fully accountable member of your team who will understand your corporate culture and leverage your unique messaging and branding as they engage with candidates.

 Sound great?
-It is….as long as you are aware of some of the hidden risks.
-Let’s explore some of the gotchas that you need to understand:
+It is….as long as you are aware of the risks of hiring a contract recruiter.
+Let’s explore some of the hidden risks that you need to understand.

 - Candidate Engagement

 If you plan on hiring a contract recruiter through a staffing agency, ask your recruiter at the agency how they screen the candidates that they will submitting to you.
 Sadly, most agencies simply ask two questions – are you available, and what’s your rate?

 Assuming that your contract recruiter does a great job, would you consider converting them to a full-time employee?
 Most staffing agencies hamper your ability to do this by imposing a conversion fee.
 This fee typically starts at 20% to 25%, and gradually decreases to zero after 6 to 12 months.
 We do not charge a conversion fee.

 Hiring a contract recruiter directly (that is, not through a staffing agency), means that you become the employer of record.
 Simply paying your recruiter as a 1099, or even “corp-to-corp” does not change their status as an employee in the eyes of the IRS.
 As long as you control their work, they are considered to be an employee.
 You can read more from the IRS here: https://www.irs.gov/taxtopics/tc762.